2007 National League Wild Card tie-breaker game: Game summary

-The starting pitcher matchup saw eventual Cy Young Award and Major League Baseball Triple Crown winner Jake Peavy against the Rockies Josh Fogg, who teammate Matt Holliday nicknamed "Dragon Slayer" for his strong performances against ace starters throughout the season.
+The starting pitcher matchup saw eventual Cy Young Award and Major League Baseball Triple Crown winner Jake Peavy against the Rockies Josh Fogg, whom teammate Matt Holliday nicknamed "Dragon Slayer" for his strong performances against ace starters throughout the season.
 The Rockies opened the bottom of the first inning with a leadoff double by Kaz Matsui, followed by a Troy Tulowitzki single and a walk to Matt Holliday to load the bases.
 Matsui scored on a sacrifice fly by Todd Helton and Garrett Atkins made the game 2–0 with a single which scored Tulowitzki.
 Yorvit Torrealba later added to that lead, leading off the bottom of the second inning with a home run.
 The Padres took the lead in the top of the third, however, loading the bases via singles from Peavy and Scott Hairston and a walk to Brian Giles.
 Adrián González then hit a grand slam, making the score 4–3.
 This was González' first career grand slam.
 Khalil Greene then singled, advanced to third base on a double by Josh Bard, and scored on a ground out by Brady Clark.
 Helton homered in the bottom of the inning to close the gap to 5–4 in favor of San Diego.